Ever wanted to lead a life that was built around freedom?

 7. Online Advertising

 Creative with an analytical bent of mind?
-Online advertising could be the ideal job for you.
+Online advertising is one of the best skills for digital nomads to have.

 Google, Facebook, Twitter, Instagram LinkedIn (+more) are all advertising platforms but reaching the right audience takes more skill than most realise.Learn the skills and understand the platforms because businesses are always looking for people who know how to maximise their advertising spend online.